 You can use any kind of chicken broth or bouillon dissolved in water.
 I prefer bone broth because it’s so high in nutritional value.

 Swirl it a little to even out the rice again.

 Place the chicken on top of the rice.

-Mix the soup with the water and pour over the chicken.
+Mix your favorite cream soup (I like cream of mushroom) with the water and pour over the chicken.

 Then you add the mushrooms.
 I generally use canned mushrooms, but you can use fresh ones that you’ve sliced.

 Or if your family doesn’t care for mushrooms, you can leave them off and use cream of chicken or cream of celery soup.

 You can sprinkle breadcrumbs over the chicken, soup, and mushrooms, or you can leave it as-is.